IntelRealSense/librealsense/wrappers/tensorflow/README.md

 very good at detecting more and more features, the first few layers of a convolution network capture a very small semantic information and lower level features, as you go down these features become larger and larger, but when we throw away information the CNN knows only approximate location about where those features are.
-When we upsample we get the lost information back (by the concatination process) so we can see last-layer features in the perspective of the layer above them.
+When we upsample we get the lost information back (by the concatenation process) so we can see last-layer features in the perspective of the layer above them.

 #### Training Dataset